liviucotfas/ase-2019-airplane-boarding-new-methods-using-apron-buses/README.md

 Please feel free to contact us at liviu.cotfas at ase .ro for the `NetLogo` source code.
+More details are available in our paper:

+>R. J. Milne, C. Delcea, L.-A. Cotfas, and M. Salari, “New methods for two-door airplane boarding using apron buses,” Journal of Air Transport Management, vol. 80, p.
+101705, Sep.
+2019. https://www.sciencedirect.com/science/article/abs/pii/S096969971930047X

 # Boarding Methods